 There is nothing more appreciated than a lovely handwritten thank-you note.
-Some tips from Peggy Post on turning this obligation into a pleasure not a chore.
+Here are some tips from Peggy Post on turning this obligation into a pleasure.

 When should notes be written?

-Contrary to popular myth, the happy couple does not have a year’s grace period.
-All thank you notes should be written within three months of the receipt of the gift.
+Contrary to popular myth, the happy couple does not have a year’s grace period in which to write their notes.
+All thank-you notes should be written within three months of the receipt of the gift.
 Ideally, a response should be written on the day you receive a wedding gift.
 If that’s not possible, set a daily goal.
 It’s a lot easier to write three or four notes a day than to have to write a hundred notes in a month after the wedding!

 What stationery should be used?

-First of all, stationery is the operative word here: No fill-in-the-blank cards, no pre-printed cards, no phone calls, no emails and no generic post on your website!
+First of all, stationery is the operative word here: No fill-in-the-blank cards, no pre-printed cards, no phone calls, no emails, and no generic post on your website!
+Personal stationery or store-bought thank-you cards are best.
+Monogrammed stationery should reflect your current name, so wait to use your married monogram until after the wedding.

 Who needs a note?